 As Core lifted her pointed snout to watch the family, she realized that she had never been so isolated before.
 With all the responsibilities and no one to share them with, she really was alone.

 That’s ridiculous, Core chided herself as soon as the notion entered her mind, your whole family is only a few paces away.
-She couldn’t make her paws move towards them, instead she held her forepaws to her chest, lengthy, blunt claws brushing her stomach.
+She couldn’t make her paws move towards them, instead she held her forepaws to her chest, lengthy, dull claws brushing her stomach.
 A flock of red and teal bee-eaters flew overhead, beaks and wings shiny.
 Her gaze trailed them as the frosty chill of dawn was driven off by the heat of the rising sun.

 It didn’t matter how close she was to her family, if she were dominant female, she would always be far away.
 No one else but Hero could understand her worries, but he was lost in his own grief.

 A gruff clearing of a meer’s throat distracted her from her thoughts.
-Her chin whipped to the side, to see a shadowy figure hovering on his hind legs, using his tail to balance.
+Her chin whipped to the side, to see a shadowy figure hovering on his hindlegs, using his tail to balance.
 He blinked pale gray-blue eyes at her and quirked his head.
 “Core.”
 He greeted, voice neither conveying warmth or hostility.

 “Smokey.”
 Core returned in shock, leaning forward to press her snout briefly to the side of his, sharing scent.
 “Do you need something?”

 He didn’t answer.
 He dropped onto his haunches and gazed into the distance, his sharp face silhouetted.
 “Smokey.”
 Core tried again, tone soft and curious.
 “What is it?”